The Symbolism of Windows and Doors Portals of Consciousness

 The Symbolism of Windows in Dreams

-One of the prominent places we find the metaphor of the window is in our dreams.
+One prominent place we find the metaphor of the window is in our dreams.
 Dreams add another level of complexity to the symbol because we each have a unique meaning with all symbols in dreams, and the window is no exception.
 Dreams are one of the three primary windows of awareness, along with waking and sleeping.

 To answer the question of what windows symbolize in dreams, you must decipher the personal meaning.